The King's Royal Hussars

 To find out more about what we do on and off operations, see the Regiment Today link on the left.

 Sport and Adventurous Training

 Around the demanding training requirements, the Regiment enjoys a comprehensive spectrum of sport and adventurous training.
-Core sports include boxing, rugby and football.
-They also do a lot of downhill skiing, Nordic skiing and snowboarding.
-With the Tidworth Polo Club next to the camp and the primary military sport parachute centre just ten miles away, the Regiment continues to excel in Polo and is steadily fostering a growing skydiving community.
+Time and effort is invested in the core sports which include boxing, rugby and football, and the Regiment is an enthusiastic competitor in the annual ‘Hodson’s Horse’ sports competition.
+In the winter, they regularly send teams downhill skiing, Nordic skiing and to the Cresta ice run; in the summer, many soldiers embark on sailing, diving and skydiving expeditions.
+With the Tidworth Polo Club next door to the camp and the primary military sport parachute centre just ten miles away, the Regiment continues to excel in Polo and is steadily fostering a growing skydiving community.

 The Regiment primarily recruits from the counties of Buckinghamshire, Berkshire, Gloucestershire, Hampshire, Oxfordshire, Wiltshire, the Isle of Wight, the Channel Islands, Lancashire, Cumbria and Greater Manchester.

 In 2015, the Regiment celebrated 300 years of history by exercising its Freedom of the City in Preston and Winchester, and holding a spectacular parade in Tidworth attended by its Colonel-in-Chief, HRH Princess Anne, the Princess Royal.